-Students take into consideration the influence of external factors on their ability to make safe and informed choices, which may impact their capacity to achieve a healthy lifestyle.
+In Year 9, students take into consideration the influence of external factors on their ability to make safe and informed choices, which may impact their capacity to achieve a healthy lifestyle.
 They continue to develop knowledge, skills and understandings in relation to respectful relationships, with a focus on skills that promote positive interactions and resolving conflict.
 Students examine effective strategies that may be implemented in situations where the giving or denying of consent is required.

 Students focus on elements of speed and accuracy in different movement environments, while continuing to develop the efficiency of movement skills.
-They explore ways to evaluate performances through analysis of skills and movement and measure a number of the body's responses to physical activities.
+They explore ways to evaluate performances, through analysis of skills and movement, and measure a number of the body's responses to physical activities.
 They transfer previous knowledge of outcomes in movement situations to inform and refine skills, strategies and tactics to maximise success.
 Opportunities are provided for students to refine and consolidate skills and strategies for effective leadership and teamwork, and consistently apply ethical behaviour across a range of movement contexts.

-In the middle adolescence phase of schooling, while enabling students to see themselves as the recipients of particular social, intellectual, linguistic, artistic and technological heritages, teaching and learning programs should encourage students to develop an open and questioning view of themselves as active participants in their society and the world.
+In the middle adolescence phase of schooling, teaching and learning programs encourage students to develop an open and questioning view of themselves as active participants in their society and the world.